jpfiorilla/task-checklist/README.md

 I took a pretty standard approach to this project.
 I started with the schema for a Task.
 Once I had that, both creating the form for creating data, and the list for displaying data, were straightforward.

 AI tools supported my workflow in several ways.
 ChatGPT proved to be a fast and useful resource for docs-style questions; from implementing package boilerplates to the most idiomatic way of utilizing those packages' APIs.
 I was able to ask it naunced questions to determine the precise right approach for each decision.
 Generally I would provide it with clips of my existing code, and I would paste bits and pieces in manually in order to make any suggested implementations thoughtfully and defensively.

+I also made deletion and localStorage hydration stretch goals for this exercise.
+Given direction, ChatGPT was able to provide easy solutions and debugging for developing these features.